ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - b - React - List and Keys.md

   @Luis: can ask students to do the first 3 steps (15min) -->

-  - Upload repo to GitHub
+  - 1: Upload repo to GitHub

-  - Run the app
+  - 2: Run the app

-  - Create 3 function components:
+  - 3: Create the initial structure.
-    - Header, Main, Footer
+    - Create 3 function components: Header, Main, Footer
     - for each of them, just display a text, (ex: "this is the header").
+    - render all of them in App

   - (extra) style: css file for a component